 In Nova Scotia, there is a strict statute of limitations – or limitations of actions – that bars claimants from using civil action or filing wrongful death lawsuits after a specific amount of time has passed.
 When it comes to civil cases and wrongful death claims, including those related to medical malpractice, you have only one year from the date your loved one succumbed to their injuries – rather than from the date the injuries were sustained, if they’re not the same – to file a wrongful death case.

 While the statute of limitations varies between provinces, it is reliably brief.
-In other words, if you believe that your relative’s death is the result of another person or entity’s negligence or misconduct, the limitation period is brief, and seeking the skilled legal counsel of a trusted Halifax wrongful death lawyer sooner rather than later is advised.
+In other words, if you believe that your relative’s death is the result of another person or entity’s negligence or misconduct, the limitation period is brief, and seeking the skilled legal counsel of a trusted Halifax wrongful death lawyer sooner rather than later is advised

 Generally, the executor or administrator named in the will of the decedent – or the deceased person – files the wrongful death claim on behalf of their successors.
 If, however, the decedent didn’t leave a will or the executor fails to file a claim within six months, one of the surviving family members – as defined by law – may file.
 While eligibility varies by province, the following list is comprehensive: